 Unless you embrace your own dark side and stop running away from your monsters, you will never be able to find the path that leads to the light.
-This can only begin with honest self-exploration and inner journey that will help you understand and accept difficult truths about yourself.
+This can only begin with honest self-exploration and an inner journey that will help you understand and accept difficult truths about yourself.

 People fear their dark side.
 They try to run away from what they don’t understand and what scares them.
 Especially, after the interest in spirituality got rekindled in the last couple of years, tendencies to focus only on light emerged.
 However, focusing only on light has its purpose, it doesn’t change the fact that you first have to face your dark side if you want to become a balanced being.
 No spiritual bypassing will do because the dark aspects are parts of you too.